 There are several forms of creatine on the market, each with different characteristics and potential benefits.
 The main forms of creatine are:

-- Creatine Malate: A less common form that combines creatine with malic acid.
-Malic acid is known for its role in the cellular energy cycle, so this combination is believed to offer additional benefits in terms of energy and performance, though there are not enough studies to strongly support this idea.
+- Malate Creatine: This less common form combines creatine with malic acid.
+Malic acid is known for its role in the cellular energy cycle, so this combination is believed to offer additional energy and performance benefits, although there are not enough studies to strongly support this idea.

 Creatine Loading Methods

 Typical loading protocol: During the loading phase, it is usually recommended to consume between 20 and 25 grams of creatine per day, divided into 4 or 5 servings throughout the day (each serving would be approximately 5 grams).
-This high amount allows muscles to reach maximum creatine levels in less than a week.
+This high amount allows the muscles to reach maximum creatine levels in less than a week.

 Advantages of avoiding the loading phase: